codebydant/DBScan-PCL-Optimized/README.md

 It was modified with:

-* It was added a CMakeList.txt for cmake compilation with PCL 1.8.1 (support 1.9.1)
+* It was added a CMakeList.txt for cmake compilation with PCL 1.9.0 (support 1.9.1)
-* It was added an argument param options
+* It was added an argument param option
 * It was added a pcl visualizer
 * It was deleted the Glut visualizer
 * It was added a cluster saving method